kettil/carna/README.md

 ## The `git:commit` task

-Checks the files in staged with prettier and eslint Automatically called by husky during commit.
+Checks the files in staged with prettier and eslint.
+Automatically called by husky during commit.

 ## The `git:msg` task